cap1tan/cap1tan/README.md

 ### Hi there 👋

-I'm a process engineer by trade, working in semiconductors.
+I'm a process engineer by trade, working in the field of semiconductors.

 I just like to **code** and automate things.
 I practiced C/C++/Java/HTML/CSS/Javascript/SQL/Matlab during my studies, these days I'm mostly using **Python**.

-- 🔭 I’m currently working on a tool that combines and analyzes data from mutliple diverse sources in a factory
+- 🔭 I’m currently working on a coulpe of projects:
+    - A tool that combines and analyzes data from mutliple diverse sources to produce accurate lithographic process windows
+    - A smart profile extractor that automatically measures useful parameters from features in XSEM images
-- 🌱 Currently learning *Data Science*
+- 🌱 Currently studying *AI & Data Science* (postgrad in AI for business & industry, academic year 2024-2025)

 <p>
   📣 Contact me :<br/>